karlrees/mcserver_docker_archsystemd/README.md

 docker pull karlrees/mcserver_archsystemd
 ```

-4. Start the docker container, replacing "/path/to/resource/folder" with the "resource" folder in which you stored the apk file in step 2.
+4. Start the docker container, replacing "/path/to/resource/folder" with the absolute path to the "resource" folder in which you stored the apk file in step 2.

 ```
 docker run --privileged -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v /path/to/resource/folder:/mcresources -d --network="host" karlrees/mcserver_docker_archsystemd